prikhi/KittensAutomate/README.md

 * Refactor Options/Messages
     * Maybe use Dict for options so we can represent options w/ strings instead of attributes
 * Allow options migrations(so different set of options don't clear previous choices)
-* FIgure out buying strategy for resources with no cap
+* Figure out buying strategy for resources with no cap
     * Something like when cost is 10% of current?